-Queer|Art is excited to present Queer|Art|Pride 2023—the 7th annual summer festival celebrating work by the organization’s vibrant community of more than 200 LGBTQ+ artists.
+Queer|Art is excited to present Queer|Art|Pride 2024—the 8th annual summer festival celebrating the brilliant artistry and resilience of NYC’s queer and trans communities.
 Queer|Art|Pride convenes a diverse network of artists, performers, writers, and creatives to offer a fabulous array of public programs throughout the month of June.

 Read more about our Pride celebration and all its sensational guest stars below!